Breaking down the steps of photo restoration start to finish.

 Once you have found what you are looking for there may be several articles to help you.
 Photos can have missing pieces that need restoring or missing body parts, or be coloured faded.
 Images can have a flaky surface or have an orange light bleed or film fog that needs fixing, the list is almost endless.

 Throughout the blog, you will find videos and articles and full-blown courses on photo restoration.
 If you are unsure of any techniques take your time to read carefully and if anything is not covered, put it in the comments and I’ll see if I can add the process in or write a new post to cover it.

 Once you have finished watching and learning and restoring you’ll need a print.

 My recommendation is a chemical print from a traditional photographic lab.
 Avoid instant print kiosks as the super-fast, instant prints technology, does not give you such a good image.

 Have fun and if you are unable to get to grips with restoring your own photo please get in touch and email me your image.
-I can then assess your photo and if it is possible to restore, I’ll provide a quote.
+I can then assess your photo and if it is possible to restore it, I’ll provide a quote.